Police arrest dozens in Jerusalem clashes; Israeli nationalists chant 'Death to Arabs"

 "Palestinians love to relax in this area after evening prayers at Al-Aqsa Mosque, but the occupation (Israel) doesn't like it.
 It's a matter of sovereignty," said Jerusalem resident Mohammad Abu Al-Homus, pointing to metal barricades thrown up by police in the area in recent weeks.

-Police say the measure is part of its efforts to ensure that tens of thousands of Muslim worshippers have safe access to the main Islamic prayer site in the Old City, known as the Noble Sanctuary.
+Police say the measure is part of efforts to ensure Muslim worshippers can safely get to the main Islamic prayer site in the Old City, known as the Noble Sanctuary.

-"Since Damascus Gate is the main way to reach and enter the Old City, police forces carry out field activities using various means to prevent friction, violence and confrontation, and to maintain order and security in the area," said a police spokesman.
+"Since Damascus Gate is the main way to reach and enter the Old City, police forces carry out field activities using various means to prevent friction, violence and confrontation, and to maintain order and security ... ," said a police spokesman.

 Israel claims all of Jerusalem, including the eastern sector captured in the 1967 Middle East war, as its capital.
 Palestinians seek to make East Jerusalem, including its Muslim, Christian and Jewish holy sites, capital of a future state.